 To be eligible for ADAP, one has to fulfil the criteria below:

-- Child is in the graduating cohort in a SPED school
+- Child is between 18 to 21 years old and in the graduating cohort in a SPED school or DACs and SWs offering ADAP;

-- Parents are agreeable to use standard prayers in their Court application
+- Parents are agreeable to use standard prayers in their Court application; and

 Who to contact for ADAP?

-You may contact your child’s school social worker or transition planning coordinator for more information.
+Parents may contact their child's SPED school/DAC/SW social worker for more information.